kostasantonop/cs50-sql/final_project/DESIGN.md

     One caviat is that all users can add and remove songs from any playlist.
     Playlists from soft deleted users are not visible.

+### TRIGGERS

+* user_inserted AFTER INSERT ON user:
+    Inserts into the user_changes table after a fresh insert
+* user_updated:
+    Inserts into the user_changes table after an update

 ## Limitations